 The Court said this was a case of alleged indirect discrimination.
 The reduction in Housing Benefit was calculated in the same way for everyone.
 The question was whether it produced disproportionately prejudicial effects on the claimants because of their particular circumstances, linked to the disability of the first claimant’s daughter and the gender of the second claimant (para 90-91).

 It was an anticipated consequence of the reduction of the Housing Benefit that all benefit recipients who experienced the reduction could be at risk of losing their homes.
 This government argued this precarity was the intention of the scheme; to incentivise families to move.
 However for the two claimants the loss of their home would cause much more severe effects than for others whose entitlement to Housing Benefit was reduced (para 92).
 Also they were signficantly less able to work or to take in tenants to mitigate their loss (para 93).
+Therefore the claimants, having been treated in the same way as other recipients of Housing Benefit, were particularly prejudiced by that measure because their situation was significantly different for reasons of disability and gender (para 94.

 “100.
 However, as with most complaints of alleged discrimination in a welfare or pensions system, the issue before the Court for consideration goes to the compatibility of the system with Article 14, not only to the individual facts or circumstances of the particular applicants or of others who are or might be affected by the legislation (see British Gurkha Welfare Society and Others [HUDOC], … § 63).
 It is therefore appropriate to look at the system as a whole.”